ddileepp/life_skills/research_paper.md

 - Improve code readability
 - Reduce tight coupling
-- Make the application easier to extend
+- Make the application easierto extend
 - Write cleaner and more maintainable code
 - Think more clearly about system design